Wealth inequality in the United States: Racial disparities

 The wealth gap between white and black families nearly tripled from $85,000 in 1984 to $236,500 in 2009.

-A Brandeis University Institute on Assets and Social Policy paper cites the number of years of homeownership, household income, unemployment, education, and inheritance as leading causes for the growth of the gap, concluding homeownership to be the most important.
+A Brandeis University Institute on Assets and Social Policy paper cites years of homeownership, household income, unemployment, education, and inheritance as leading causes of the widening gap, concluding that homeownership is the most important.
 Inheritance can directly link the disadvantaged economic position and prospects of today's blacks to the disadvantaged positions of their parents' and grandparents' generations, according to a report done by Robert B. Avery and Michael S. Rendall that pointed out "one in three white households will receive a substantial inheritance during their lifetime compared to only one in ten black households."
 In the journal Sociological Perspectives, Lisa Keister reports that family size and structure during childhood "are related to racial differences in adult wealth accumulation trajectories, allowing whites to begin accumulating high-yield assets earlier in life."

 The article "America's Financial Divide" added context to racial wealth inequality, stating: